enspirit/monolens/README.md

 ## Features / Limitations

 * Declarative & language agnostic
-* Allows defining common data transformations on scalars (e.g. string, dates), objects and arrays.
+* Allows transforming scalars (e.g. string, dates), objects and arrays.
-* Supports (simplified) jsonpath interpolation for selecting and defining objects
+* Support for (simplified) jsonpath interpolation when defining objects
+* Support for macros (monolens is an homoiconic language)
 * Secure: not Turing Complete, no code injection, no RegExp DDoS

 * Requires ruby >= 2.6